Codecademy/docs/content/plotly/concepts/figure_factory/terms/create_gantt/create_gantt.md

   - 'paths/computer-science'
 ---

 The **`.create_gantt`** method in the `plotly.figure_factory` module is a function used in `Plotly` to generate Gantt charts.
-Gantt charts are graphical representations of project schedules that illustrate tasks, their durations, and dependencies.
-This method allows users to create interactive Gantt charts within their Plotly figures, providing a visual overview of project timelines and progress.
+Gantt charts are graphical representations of project schedules that illustrate tasks, their durations, dependencies, etc. This method allows users to create interactive Gantt charts within their Plotly figures, providing a visual overview of project timelines and progress.

 ## Syntax